Skip to content

 Rent, utilities, insurance, basic groceries, medical, necessary transport, phone.
 Gyms, streaming services, fancy groceries, dining out, and most leisure are discretionary.
 Define before you start; do not adjust mid-month.

-Should I do it during the holidays?
+Do it during the holidays?

 Usually no — high discretionary pressure during holidays makes the challenge harder than it needs to be.
 Pick February or a boring midsummer month.
 Success builds discipline that transfers to harder months.